 Please note that access does not include e-reader editions, Premium Crosswords or The New York Times Crosswords apps.
 NYTimes apps are not supported on all devices.
-Access to archived articles within the date range 1923-1980 is limited.
 You must have a valid email address from Vassar College to participate.

 Click the link above to begin the registration process.
 Then:

 You may have at some point registered with the NYTimes.com with your Vassar email, even though you don't have a personal subscription.
 In that case, in order to use the Academic Pass, you need to first login to NYTimes.com, and then follow the registration steps above.
 Once you received the confirmation email from NYTimes.com, you will then have access through the Academic Pass.

 If you have previously registered on NYTimes.com, but have not registered with your Vassar email account, you will need to change your account information.
 To do so, log in to NYTimes.com, then click on your login name on the very upper right.
 When the drop down box opens, click on "My Account" and change your email address to your campus email account where indicated on the page, then hit the SAVE button.
 Please note that each registration provides different features; see the FAQ below for more information.

 When registering for the academic passes, students will be asked to provide their anticipated graduation date.
 Students will not have to re-authenticate for their pass until that date.